pgorman/dangerjaunt/minirules.md

 5. Sword +2
 6. Sword -1 (_Remove Curse_ to drop)

-Rarely, magic swords are imbued with an ego, or even full-blown artificial intelligence, which they exercise in pursuit of a special mission.
+Rarely, magic swords are imbued with an ego, or even full-blown intelligence, which they exercise in pursuit of a special mission.
 Such blades compel their wielder (saving throw) to disregard self-interest and personal safety when presented with an opportunity to further their goal.

 ### Armor ###